To use radar profiles your device must be running firmware version 10.11 or later. Go to axis.com to update your firmware.

 Complete the validation

-Once you have successfully completed the first part of the validation, you should perform the following tests to complete the validation process.
+Once you have successfully completed the first part of the validation, perform the following tests to complete the validation process.

 Make sure you have configured your radar and followed the instructions.

-Set the radar include zone to trigger to when an appropriate object is detected.
-By default, the prebuffer is set to two seconds but you can you can change this in the web interface if needed.
+Set the radar scenario to trigger when an appropriate object is detected.
+By default, seconds until trigger is set to two seconds but you can change this in the web interface if needed.

-Set the trial lifetime to one hour so that it will safely exceed the time it takes for you to leave your seat, walk around the area of surveillance, and return to your seat.
-The trial lifetime will keep the track in the radar's live view for the set time and, once you have finished the validation, it can be disabled.
+Set the trail lifetime to one hour so that it will safely exceed the time it takes for you to leave your seat, walk around the area of surveillance, and return to your seat.
+The trail lifetime will keep the track in the radar's live view for the set time and, once you have finished the validation, it can be disabled.

 Walk along the border of the radar coverage area and make sure that the trailing on the system matches the route that you walked.